 Meghna Das, Senior Programme Specialist for Sustainability at UNICEF UK, followed by sharing UNICEF's priorities and some case studies.
-She explained how climate change is a child-rights issue, and presented stark statistics in evidence of this position.
-For example, more than half a billion children worldwide live in extremely high flood-risk zones, more than 160 million live in high or extremely high drought-risk zones, while close to 300 million children live in areas where the outdoor air is toxic, exceeding international limits by six times.
-In 2014, 87% of all disasters were climate-related and children represent 50-60% of natural disaster victims.
+She explained how climate change is a child-rights issue and presented stark statistics in evidence of this position.
+For example, she highlighted that:

+- More than half a billion children worldwide live in extremely high flood-risk zones.3 - More than 160 million children live in high or extremely high drought-risk zones.3 - Close to 300 million children live in areas where the outdoor air is toxic, exceeding international limits by six times.4 - In 2014, 87% of all disasters were climate-related.4 - Children represent 50% to 60% of natural disaster victims.5

 Despite the fact that children are the least responsible for climate change, Meghna explained that they will be the most affected by it.

-UNICEF advocates that more countries should implement childsensitive national plans for climate change adaptation or mitigation, and to take action to reduce air pollution for improved child wellbeing, for example through UNICEF-supported programmes.
+Hence, UNICEF advocates that more countries should implement child-sensitive national plans for climate change adaptation or mitigation and take action to reduce air pollution for improved child wellbeing, for example through UNICEF-supported programmes.

-Gita Parihar, an environmental and rights advocate, concluded the discussions by outlining the broad obligations of governments in relation to climate change with particular reference to the Paris climate agreement signed in December 2015.
+Gita Parihar, an environmental and rights advocate, concluded the discussions by outlining the broad obligations of governments in relation to climate change with reference to the Paris Agreement adopted in December 2015.
 She explained how the human rights framework applies to both climate change and children.
 It was discussed what these two frameworks mean for the protection of children overall, and the gaps in their implementation.
-Gita concluded by highlighting two case studies where children have taken legal action against their home countries in the context of climate change - in the USA and Colombia.
+Gita concluded by highlighting two case studies where children have taken legal action against their home countries in the context of climate change - in the US and in Colombia.